-You, as system administrator, are responsible for installing MathWorks® products along with the license manager on a central server on your network.
+You, as Administrator contact, are responsible for installing MathWorks® products along with the license manager on a central server on your network.
 This system is referred to as your license server.
 Users run MATLAB® on their own computers, called client systems, that are connected to the license server over a network.
-A computer running Windows® can act as a license server for Linux® or Macintosh clients, or vice versa.
-For instructions about installing MATLAB on a license server, see one of the sections listed in this table appropriate for your license server platform.
+A computer running Windows® can act as a license server for Linux® or Mac OS X clients, and vice versa.
+For instructions about installing MATLAB products on a license server, see the license manager installation instructions in the installation documentation.

 In Network Concurrent User installations, you can install MATLAB and other products on a server and have client systems access products over the network, or you can install products on each client system.
 In this scenario, called a local access configuration, clients only need to communicate with the server when they check out a license key.